RogerVFbr/MySQLAccess/README.md

 It's useful to work with only one instance of the module and change tables according to your needs, if you wish to keep memory usage low.

-## Usage - C.R.U.D. - Database operations
+## Database operations (C.R.U.D.)
-This section will explain how each one of the public methods contained in this module behave and how they should be used.
+This section will explain how to perform each of the basic C.R.U.D (createm read update and delete) operations on the database.
+Examples expect that the MySQLAccess object has been instantiated on the 'database' variable and that a proper table has been selected either on the constructor or via the 'setTable' method previously explained.

-### GET (Read)
+### Get (Read)
 To retrieve data from the selected table directly into a list of the desired type use the following command:
 ```
 List<Employee> employees = database.get(Employee.class);